 Clearly there is a difference between the defining commands from the Tenach and tradition.
-Nevertheless, before casting tradition aside, it is wise to consider where it came from, why it was implemented, and to see if it does have relevance for today.
-As with the drinking of wine, there are known as Rabbi Moshe Ben many medical traditions that demand reevaluation, particularly with regard to treating pain.
+Nevertheless, before casting tradition aside, it is wise to consider where it came from, why it was implemented, and to see if it does have relevance for

+Moses Maimonides, also today.
+As with the drinking of wine, there are known as Rabbi Moshe Ben many medical traditions Mimon (the Rambam) that demand reevaluation, particularly with regard to treating pain.
 Here at Rambam, we are inspired to seek solutions that don't just relieve the pain, but deal with the cause.